SageAgastya/Linear-Regression-using-SGD/README.md

 # Linear-Regression-using-SGD
-Batch Gradient Descent(BGD) is an approach to find the least squared error which is defined by a Cost Function.
+Stochastic Gradient Descent(SGD) is an approach to find the least squared error which is defined by a Cost Function.
 In this method, we have to come across only one training example at a time.
 Convergence occur not in smoother way.
 The squared error will never reach to the minima instead it keeps oscillating around the minima.
 So the minima value will not be exact.
 This is where this approach fails when we have to deal with high degree of precision.